trust-mfn-berlin/animals-as-objects/vault/story.feed-scarcity.md

 </figure>

 At the end of the Second World War, there were only about 80 animals left in the Berlin Zoological Garden.
-In 1938, there had been over 3,000, and even in 1944, there had still been as many as 1,700.[^1] [[story.the-zoo-and-national-socialism]] By May 1945, much of the zoo, including the Elephant Pagoda, had been destroyed.
+In [[1938|story.the-zoo-and-national-socialism]], there had been over 3,000, and even in 1944, there had still been as many as 1,700.[^1] By May 1945, much of the zoo, including the Elephant Pagoda, had been destroyed.

 <figure>